bmc/grizzled-rails-logger/README.md

 you can continue to all the usual capabilities of the Rails logger (such as, for instance, tagged logged).

-To Configure *Grizzled Rails Logger*, add a section like the following to your `config/application.rb` file or your individual environment file:
+To configure *Grizzled Rails Logger*, add a section like the following to your `config/application.rb` file or your individual environment file:

     Grizzled::Rails::Logger.configure do |cfg|